 - 88% of website consumers don’t return to a page if they have a terrible experience.

 - 57% of consumers say they won’t recommend a poorly designed website.

 - 50% of website visitors use web design as a defining factor when it comes to credibility.

 - 44% of internet users will leave a website if the homepage doesn’t contain a company’s contact details.

 - 55.68% of global internet users access websites using mobile devices.

 - 91% of small business websites aren’t optimized for mobile use.

 Web Design First Impression Statistics

 The first thing that consumers will see on a website isn’t the content or the CTAs it provides—those come later.
 The very first impression they have is of how the website looks.
-One of the most important principles that web designers bear in mind is that “first impressions last.”
-With this in mind, here are some important web design statistics and figures.

 1. Users form an opinion of a website within .05 seconds.